sim15/sim15.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   more_info: >

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Simon, an undegrad computer science student at Carnegie Mellon University.
-I'm broadly interested in computer science and mathematics, particularly in cryptography and theoretical computer science as a whole.
+I'm Simon, an undegraduate computer science student at [Carnegie Mellon University](https://www.cmu.edu/).
+I'm broadly interested in computer science and mathematics, particularly in cryptography and theoretical computer science.
 More recently I've also been curious about systems and cloud computing.

-Over the past few years, I've been involved in a series of research projects with MIT's Computational Structures Group looking at privacy-preserving database access, and more recently have joined Tensordock as a Software Engineer to help expand their decentralized cloud-GPU network.
+Over the past few years, I've been involved in a series of research projects with the [Computational Structures Group](https://www.csail.mit.edu/research/computation-structures-group) @ [MIT CSAIL](https://www.csail.mit.edu/) looking at privacy-preserving database access, and more recently have joined [Tensordock](https://tensordock.com/) as a Software Engineer to help expand their decentralized cloud-GPU network.

 In general, I'm most excited by new problems at the intersection of theory and practice, especially using new theoretical tools to improve existing systems' privacy and performance.
-For some of my work in crypto and other areas, please see my projects.
+For some of my work in crypto and other areas, please see my [projects](/projects/).

-Outside of CS and Math you may find me chasing my cat, spending too much time on minesweeper puzzles, and walking on my hands.
-I'm also a big fan of all Boston sports teams and especially love keeping up with football and basketball.
+Outside of CS and Math you may find me chasing my cat, solving minesweeper puzzles, and walking on my hands.
+I'm also a big fan of Boston sports teams and especially love keeping up with football and basketball.

 If you'd like to chat, feel free to reach out!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.